Exeley Journal Of Educational Leadership Policy And Pract

 It was observed that there was a growing body of research (Author & Author, 2003).

-For three, four, or five authors, cite all the names followed by the year the first time in the text.
-In subsequent citations, include the surname of first author followed by et al. (a period after et al. is important) and the year of publication.
+For three or more authors, cite the surname of first author followed by et al. (a full stop after et al. is important) and the year of publication.

 Supplementary Information